hostari/hash_generator/README.md

 require "hash_generator"
 ```

-To generate the SHA256 for each files within a directory, pass in the path of the folder that you need to `walk` through.
+To generate the SHA256 for each files within a directory, pass in the path of the folder that you need to `walk` through:

 ```crystal
 path = "./spec/support/sample_servers_list/sample_server2"